 Update 2016: No negative impact found.
-No feedback has been received relating to any of the protected characteristics and, while headcounts show that these hours were generally well used, no data was collected to identify particular groups.
-All staff, apart from one who is contracted for these hours, worked on a voluntary basis.
+No feedback has been received relating to any of the protected characteristics, and, while headcounts show that these extra hours were well used generally, no data was collected to identify particular groups.
+All staff worked these extra hours on a voluntary basis.